Central Station (film): Production

+Estação Central do Brasil, a major railway station in Rio de Janeiro, served as the setting of the eponymous film.

 Being a co-production between Brazil and France, the film was chosen by the French Ministry of Culture to receive resources of Fonds Sud Cinema, for their funding.
+Cruzeiro do Nordeste, a district of Sertânia, Pernambuco, stood in for the fictional town of Bom Jesus do Norte.

 Release

 Central Station had its world premiere at a regional film festival in Switzerland on 16 January 1998.
 It was then screened at the Sundance Film Festival on 19 January 1998 and at the 48th Berlin International Film Festival on 14 February 1998.
 Shortly after its Sundance premiere, Miramax Films acquired distribution rights to the film in the U.K., Ireland, Australia, New Zealand, Scandinavia, the Netherlands, Central and South America (except Brazil), Africa, Eastern Europe, Greece and the Middle East for $1.2 million.
 Miramax reportedly bid higher for a worldwide rights deal; this deal would not go through, making way for Sony Pictures Classics to acquire U.S. distribution rights for $500,000 prior to the Sundance premiere.

 The film was released in Brazil on 3 April 1998 in 36 theaters.